MisterKidX/MisterKidX.github.io/content/posts/prototypes/game-a-week/HoMM/index.md

 - The A* algorithm should be indifferent to the game's intent.
 Honestly, it's an algorithm that you should take with you to other projects.
 Moreover, I don't think A* is especially needed here, Dijkstra's shortest path would do better.
 I would consider using [Greedy Best First Search](https://en.wikipedia.org/wiki/Best-first_search) for checking if movement is even possible on the game map.
 I would use [Breadth First Search](https://en.wikipedia.org/wiki/Breadth-first_search) for finding available to walk combat tiles.
 Since this is a turn based game, I didn't find A* very useful.
 - I would reconsider using Unity's tilemap.
 While being very handy for artists, I found it less convenient as a developer.
 I would also consider using a level editor to allow player created maps and to streamline the level creation for level designers.

-### Extending

-While the code is a shitshow, extending the content (not the mechanics) of the game is rather easy.
-This includes: new heroes, castles, units, neutrals, ground tiles, resources and interactables.
-Watch the video below to get a sense of it.

 ### Hours

 Hour Summary